13 Common Illnesses Kids Catch in School (And What to Do About Them)

 For many parents, the return to school means the end of freedom from stuffy noses, fevers, and 9 p.m. calls to the pediatrician: Your children are likely to bring home more than just homework once they’re back in close quarters with other kids.
 What can you do?
 Schedule an end-of-summer visit to the doctor to make sure your kids (even tweens and teens) have all the vaccinations they need.
 And follow the advice of Pamela Murray, MD, vice-chair of the department of pediatrics and adolescent medicine at the West Virginia University School of Medicine.

 “Put hand sanitizer on your back-to-school shopping list,” she advises.
 A refresher course in frequent (after the bathroom and before all meals) and thorough (warm water, lots of lather, scrub long enough to silently sing “Happy Birthday” twice) hand washing is also a good idea.
 Still, your kids are bound to come down with something, so here’s our guide to spotting, treating, and preventing the most common childhood illnesses.

 The Common Cold

 What is it?
 A fact of life caused by a group of different “rhinoviruses.”
-Generally, the question is not “Will my kid catch a cold this year?” but “How many colds will my kid catch this year?”
-According to the Centers for Disease Control and Prevention (CDC), the number is eight, on average.
+Generally, the question is not, “Will my kid catch a cold this year?” but, “How many colds will my kid catch this year?”
+According to the Centers for Disease Control and Prevention (CDC), children have at least two to three a year, on average.
 Good grief.

 How do you catch it?
 By being near a sneezing, coughing cold sufferer or touching surfaces he or she has touched.